cowwoc/jace/wiki/Chapter_1.md

 ### Contributing

-If you want to contribute back to this project, please see (Building_Instructions.md) to get started.
+If you want to contribute back to this project, please see [Building Instructions](Building_Instructions.md) to get started.

 ----
 [Previous page](Developer_Guide.md) - [Next page](Chapter_2.md)